mekanism/Mekanism/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest an idea or enhancement for this project
 title: ''
-labels: Suggestion
+labels: enhancement
 assignees: ''

 ---